The Earth School Handbook

 The Earth School Entrance

-Parents are asked to use The Earth School Entrance on Avenue B and 5th Street at arrival and dismissal.
-At other times, parents may enter using the Main Entrance on 6th Street and Avenue B. There is a safety officer at the Main 6th Street entrance daily from 7 a.m. until 6 p.m.
+Parents are asked to use The Earth School Entrance on Avenue B and 5th Street at arrival and dismissal when a safety agent is present.
+At other times, when alarms are on, parents must enter using the Main Entrance on 6th Street and Avenue B. There is a safety officer at the Main Entrance daily from 7 a.m. until 6 p.m.

 Security and I.D.
 Cards